-I'm a cinematographer, director and producer originally from Cornwall, England who works all over the world.
+I'm a director, cinematographer and producer originally from Cornwall, England who works all over the world.

-I involve myself in as many creative areas as I can.
+I aim to involve myself in as many creative areas as I can.
 It's all part of being a better director.
 I will film anything (within reason) and enjoy working within a team.
 A lot of my work comes from the music industry, however I don't really like to pigeonhole myself into single categories.
 We all need to be flexible in our fields.
 My aim is to be a features director.

-My other loves include surfing, music, swimming, great times with my good friends and good bone structures.
+My other loves include surfing, music, swimming and the wild.
 I'm a film geek.
 I try to twist many things in my life with as much dry humour/weird humour as possible.

 This site is a break down of my work, my life, my daily creative inspirations, antics on the road and various other random insights.